[ < ] | [ > ] | [ << ] | [ Up ] | [ >> ] | [Top] | [Contents] | [Index] | [ ? ] |

 The display table maps each character code into a sequence of glyphs, each glyph being a graphic that takes up one character position on the screen.
 You can also define how to display each glyph on your terminal, using the glyph table.

-Display tables affect how the mode line is displayed; if you want to force redisplay of the mode line using a new display table, call force-mode-line-update (see section 23.3 Mode Line Format).
+Display tables affect how the mode line is displayed; if you want to

+38.17.1 Display Table Format What a display table consists of.
 38.17.2 Active Display Table How Emacs selects a display table to use.
+38.17.3 Glyphs How to define a glyph, and what glyphs mean.